sahil485/hand-structure-authentication/README.md

 * Start a new learning session by loading your desired workspace data (master_data created by learning.m)
 * Models were developed by experimenting with different architectures and modifying false validation costs to help the models specialize for different authentication scenarios

+### Android Mobile Device
+* Voice recording software
+* "" file from transmissions in a .wav format

 ## Authors:
 ### Sahil Chatiwala, Reva Hajarnis, Alexei Korolev, Danielle Park, David Shenkerman, Dr. Yingying Chen, and Yilin Yang (PhD Student)